luphord/awesome-stars/README.md

 ## Python

+- [SamplerBox](https://github.com/josephernest/SamplerBox) - SamplerBox is a sampler based on RaspberryPi.
+- [micropython-midi](https://github.com/cjbarnes18/micropython-midi) - A midi implementation example for micropython.
+- [FinanceDatabase](https://github.com/JerBouma/FinanceDatabase) - This is a database of 180.000+ symbols containing Equities, ETFs, Funds, Indices, Futures, Options, Currencies, Cryptocurrencies and Money Markets.
+- [LibreTranslate](https://github.com/uav4geo/LibreTranslate) - Free and Open Source Machine Translation API.
+100% self-hosted, no limits, no ties to proprietary services.
+Built on top of Argos Translate.
+- [datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
+- [rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [recursive](https://github.com/arrowtype/recursive) - Recursive Mono & Sans is a variable font family for code & UI, coming soon to Google Fonts
 - [pyedifice](https://github.com/fding/pyedifice) - Declarative GUI library for Python
 - [EasyNMT](https://github.com/UKPLab/EasyNMT) - Easy to use, state-of-the-art Neural Machine Translation for 100+ languages